Horgoden History, Family Crest & Coats of Arms

 Early History of the Horgoden family

-Another 117 words (8 lines of text) covering the years 1086 and 1756 are included under the topic Early Horgoden History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Horgoden research.
+Another 59 words (4 lines of text) covering the years 1086 and 1756 are included under the topic Early Horgoden History in all our PDF Extended History products and printed products wherever possible.

 Horgoden Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Horgoden include Harraden, Harradine, Haridine, Harridine, Horoden, Harnden, Herndon and many more.

 Early Notables of the Horgoden family (pre 1700)